 - After more than a year, the group began receiving what appeared to be paranormal communication from Philip.
 The Philip they had summoned responded as one would expect an actual spirit to, though he was created entirely from their minds, a manifestation of group focus resulting in psychokinetic manifestations.

 - They followed this experiment by creating and summoning other fictional ghosts.

 If you'd like to try this yourself, gather a group of eight to ten patient and focused people and create your own fictional historical character with a detailed background.
-Then, meet regularly and persistently to focus on summoning him.
+Then, meet regularly, commit to your story as if it were true, and persistently to focus on summoning him.

 While summoning spirits isn't a game, many people treat it as such either to give themselves a thrill or to learn something about spirits from the other side.
 While these games may seem tempting, realize you have no way of knowing truly what you are doing, who you are interacting with, what you will summon, or what the consequences will be.
 Even knowing that, if you choose to continue to play games to summon spirits, do so with caution.